Doctoral Degree Regulations

 Milestone Examination Committee

-The obligatory milestone examinations for PhD students are the preliminary and dissertation examinations.
+The obligatory milestone examinations for PhD students are the preliminary and dissertation examinations, which are oral, real-time interactive examinations based on written documents.
 Membership for service on a student milestone committee requires a degree that is at least the same level for which the student is a degree candidate (e.g., a doctoral degree for a doctoral committee).
-Any request for an exception by the academic dean must be based on the research expertise and the necessity of adding another member without such a degree.
+Any request for an exception by the graduate academic dean must be based on the research expertise and the necessity of adding another member without such a degree.
 The requirements for the composition of the committee are the same, regardless of the examination, though its members may change over time.
 This committee also typically serves as an advisory committee to the student during their studies and should be appointed to reflect research expertise that helps guide and evaluate the student’s research project.

 As early in a student’s course of study as is practicable, and not later than one month (thirty days) before the preliminary examination, the DGS in the degree program will nominate for the approval of the academic dean a milestone committee consisting of at least four members of the Graduate Faculty, with one member designated as chair.
 The chair must be a full member of the Graduate Faculty and hold a faculty appointment in the degree-sponsoring program.
 Individual programs may specify whether the chair can or cannot be the primary research advisor.
 In all cases, this committee must include at least three Graduate Faculty members from the major field of study, and at least one from a minor area (the minor area representative, MAR), being from outside the degree program or from a clearly differentiated subfield within the degree program.
 At least two members of the committee, including the chair, must be faculty in the degree-sponsoring department or program.
 A majority of the committee must be Duke University faculty members, except in the case of joint PhD programs with other universities.
 This committee, with all members participating, will determine a program of study and administer the preliminary examination.
 The student’s milestone committee, either the same or with some or all members replaced as needed, will also examine the dissertation and administer the final examination.
 All committee members must participate synchronously and in full for any examination to be valid.